Affecting Clock Tower

 Looking Up

 Sometimes (my) body is a container in painting and sculpture.
 The enigmatic work ‘Looking Up’ depicts a surreal turquoise figure set against a smooth fiery backdrop.
 Greathead tells me many of her paintings are self-portraits or mirrors.
 They are mirrors reflecting not superficial surface but the workings of the psyche.
-Like dreams, her paintings are a string of unfiltered images allowing us to explore places we dare not go in consciousness.
+Like dreams, her paintings are a string of unfiltered images allowing us to explore places we won’t go in consciousness.
 Her interest in Gestalt Therapy assists in uncovering these narratives.
 Gestalt therapy, founded by German-born psychoanalyst Fritz Perls, stipulates that individuals cannot be considered as separate from their environment and the two are inseparable in the treatment of anxiety and unease.
 Greathead’s work confronts the self or the metaphoric self (seen in figures like the moth), existing within a particular landscape.
 A comparable exploration of psychic space in relation to the body can be found in the ‘Red Room’ in the television series Twin Peaks (1990-2017) created by David Lynch and Mark Frost.
 The room, situated somewhere between dreaming and waking, is a space where Lynch explores idea’s relating to the subconscious and its correlation to the truth.
 Things are recognisable but hard to locate.
 In Greathead’s painted world as in the ‘Red Room’, truths can be obtained.
 But while Cooper, the protagonist, comes closer to the answer it proves difficult to extract.
 Words are unclear, things aren’t as they appear – secrets reside here.
 Greathead work maintains a similar ambiguous energy.

 Moths